DENTISTRY-FACULTY PRACTICE (IA-DSFP-IUINA)

 The Dental Faculty Practice is a general dentistry and multispecialty office staffed by licensed dentists who are full-time faculty members at the IU School of Dentistry.
 We're located in downtown Indianapolis at the school's Fritts Clinical Care Center.

-High school diploma or GED and completion of a dental assisting training program with one year of expanded dental assisting experience or two years of dental assisting experience with one year of expanded dental assisting experience.
+High school diploma or GED with completion of a dental assisting training program OR six months of dental assisting experience.

 Working Conditions / Demands

 This role requires sedentary work as well as extended durations of moving about the workplace.
 It requires the ability to move objects and equipment weighing up to 25 pounds, and the ability to discern between various objects and devices and to position patients.
 Ability to work in confined areas around dental units and in dirty and clean instrument rooms.
 Regular attendance is required.
 Up-to-date immunizations and annual TB test required.The person in this role must be able to perform the essential functions with or without an accommodation.